hannesmann/cloud-native-app-simulator-wiki/Quick-Start.md

 2. Make sure the _/generator_ directory is located under path _~/go_projects/src/_ and initialize module by executing `go mod init`
 3. If needed, install go module dependencies, e.g. cobra and yaml
 4. Modify any of the input files under the _input/_ directory according to your own requirements (see some json examples under the _examples/_ directory).
-5. Generate and deploy kubernetes manifest files by running the _generator.sh_ script.
-This command can be run under two different modes:
+5. Generate and deploy kubernetes manifest files by running the _generator.sh_ and _deploy.sh_ scripts.
+The generator can be run under two different modes:
   - **Random mode:** Generates a random description file
   - **Preset mode:** Generates Kubernetes manifest based on a description file in the input directory.
 Note that this commands generates k8s yaml files which are stored under the _clusterX_ directory(ies) (see some .yaml examples under the _examples/_ directory).
 ```bash